karywjh/Movie-Recommendation/README.md

 https://youtu.be/dAwr9vFgYwA

 ## Algorithms Used
-The 3 algorithms we choose to implement aremake  BFS traversal; Dijkstra's Algorithm(shortest path); and graph-coloring algorithm.
+The 3 algorithms we choose to implement are BFS traversal; Dijkstra's Algorithm(shortest path); and graph-coloring algorithm.

 ## Getting Started